Carlos Correa Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 19th-ranked team ERA across all league pitching staffs (4.40).
+- The Red Sox's 4.39 team ERA ranks 19th among all league pitching staffs.

-- Red Sox pitchers combine to rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).
+- Red Sox pitchers combine to allow 90 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Crawford (1-3) takes the mound for the Red Sox in his sixth start of the season.
-He has a 3.98 ERA in 40 2/3 innings pitched, with 41 strikeouts.
+- Whitlock (4-2) takes the mound for the Red Sox in his eighth start of the season.
+He's put together a 4.38 ERA in 39 2/3 innings pitched, with 33 strikeouts.

-- The right-hander's last appearance was on Tuesday against the Colorado Rockies, when he threw four innings, surrendering four earned runs while allowing five hits.
+- His last appearance came on Wednesday against the Colorado Rockies, when the right-hander threw seven innings, surrendering two earned runs while allowing six hits.

-- In 13 games this season, the 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings.
-Opponents are batting .228 against him.
+- The 27-year-old has an ERA of 4.38, with 7.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.